STHLabUOL/CrossCompareSICforIBFD/README.md

 # Cross-Comparison of Neural Architectures and Data Sets for Digital Self-Interference Modeling

 This respository contains the scripts used in [1] for training and evaluating models for digital self-interference cancellation.
-Note that this includes code snippets, as well as complete scripts sourced from [\[2\]](https://github.com/abalatsoukas/fdnn).
+Note that this includes code snippets from [\[3\]](https://github.com/abalatsoukas/fdnn), which is also relied on as a dependency.

-## Global Configuration
+## Datasets and Dependencies

+The synthetic Hammerstein and Wiener data was generated according to [\[2\]](https://github.com/STHLabUOL/SICforIBFD).
+You can download the actual data used <i>here</i>.

+The real data set is made available by the authors as part of the repository [\[3\]](https://github.com/abalatsoukas/fdnn).
+Please download it and place it into the main directory.

-Modify <b>config.py</b> to specify paths pointing to the three datasets, real, synthetic-hammerstein, and synthetic-wiener.
+You may need to modify the paths pointing to the different datasets in <b>config.py</b>.

 ## Model Training